TrevorTubbs/factory/README.md

-*How does the factory find to instantiate?*
+*How does the factory find a type to instantiate?*
 Add the ClassDefinitionAttribute to any class you want to be available to the factory.
-Use the Code property to add an additional restriction to types that will be selected by the factory.
+Use an instance of TypePreferences to specify type requirements.
 If the Code property is set the factory will only instantiate it for clients that provide the code.
 The code is not case sensitive.
+The dictionary of properties will be used to find a type with corresponding properties that allows the values you have specified in the dictionary.

 *How do I use the factory to create an instance of an object?*
 The generic parameter designates the type of object to create.
 It does not need to be a concrete type.
 The dictionary provides key-value pairs corresponding to properties on the object.